Aymaan-Shabbir/Aymaan-Shabbir/README.md

 # 💫 About Me:
 👋 Hello there!
-I'm Aymaan Shabbir<br>🌱 Currently learning: Diving deep into various frameworks to enhance my skills!<br>💻 Looking to work on: Real-time, production-level apps that make a real impact.<br>⚡ Fun Fact: Either lifting or creating production-level apps, I'm always pushing for new personal bests!<br>📝 Passionate about: Writing clean code, maintaining filters, and ensuring top-notch quality in every project.<br><br>🚀 Let's connect and build something amazing together!
+I'm Aymaan Shabbir Ibrahim<br>🌱 Currently learning: Diving deep into various frameworks to enhance my skills!<br>💻 Looking to work on: Real-time, production-level apps that make a real impact.<br>⚡ Fun Fact: Either lifting or creating production-level apps, I'm always pushing for new personal bests!<br>📝 Passionate about: Writing clean code, maintaining filters, and ensuring top-notch quality in every project.<br><br>🚀 Let's connect and build something amazing together!

 # 💻 Tech Stack: